automas-dev/dotfiles/README.md

   - git config
 - Wallpaper in desktop config
 - Use handlers in roles (eg. to restart service if changes to config)
+- Fail when clean tag var is not defined for backup_server

 ## Errors